 2. The oneM2M system shall be able to apply the privacy policies configured in the oneM2M system to those vehicles whose location information is obtained by the oneM2M system itself.

 3. The oneM2M system shall be able to request the underlying network to perform, on behalf of the oneM2M system, the privacy policy decision concerning the location information if the location information is obtained by the underlying network location service.

-6.16 Vehicle Domain service continuity
+6.16 Vehicle Domain service continuity.